Introduction

 if no error has occurred.

-function.
-This function initialises an ErrorRecord with all values set to null, signifying that no errors have occurred yet.
+function creates these ErrorRecord objects.
+It returns an ErrorRecord with all values set to null, indicating no errors have occurred yet.

 Initialising Refs